cert-manager/website/content/docs/releases/README.md

 ## Support policy

+<a id="supported-vs-tested"></a>
+### Supported vs Tested Versions of Kubernetes

+In general, we aim to run regular end-to-end tests of all Kubernetes versions which we list as supported.

+For various reasons, this isn't always possible; a big factor is which Kubernetes versions are supported by [Kind](https://github.com/kubernetes-sigs/kind), which is used in our end-to-end tests.

+If a Kubernetes version is listed as "tested", you can be sure that we run end-to-end tests of cert-manager on that version regularly and we'd fix any issues that we saw in those end-to-end tests.

+If a Kubernetes version is not listed as "tested" but is listed as "supported", we don't run tests regularly for that Kubernetes release, but we _will_ still respond to and fix any bug reports for that version.

+For example, cert-manager 1.12 LTS might list supported versions of Kubernetes as 1.22 → 1.31 but only test 1.22 → 1.29.
+That means that:

+- We will fix community-reported issues for cert-manager 1.12 on Kubernetes 1.30 or 1.31
+- We will not run automated tests for cert-manager 1.12 on Kubernetes 1.30 or 1.31
+- We will not generally test or fix issues for cert-manager 1.12 on Kubernetes 1.21 or earlier

 ### What we mean by support

 Our support window is four months for each release branch.
 In the below diagram, `release-1.2` is an example of a release branch.
-The support window corresponds to the two latest releases, given that we produce a new final release every two months.

 We offer two types of support:

 - [Technical support](#technical-support),
 - [Security and bug fixes](#bug-fixes-support).

 For example, imagining that the latest release is `v1.2.0`, you can expect support for both `v1.2.0` and `v1.1.0`.

-Only the last patch release of each branch is actually supported.
+Only the last patch release of each branch is supported.

 ```diagram
    v1.0.0                                                          ^